 WASHINGTON – The American University cross country and track program is excited to announce Danielle Gray as the program's new assistant coach, first-year head coach Sean Graham announced.

 "The student-athletes, staff and I are very excited about Danielle joining our team," Graham said.
 "Her experience in coaching across a number of different areas, in addition to her own success as an athlete, will be very valuable to us immediately.

 "I am very honored Coach Graham gave me the opportunity to join the track and cross country staff at American," Gray said.
 "He is a proven coach with a tremendous vision for how successful this program can be.
 I am very excited to work with a great group of coaches and student-athletes to achieve success in the classroom and on the track."

 Gray comes to AU from Navy, where she spent nearly three years as a volunteer track coach and camp coach.
-She has also worked as a personal trainer at Gold's Gym since 2013.

 Prior to her time at Navy, Gray worked as a strength and conditioning coach at George Mason and Georgetown, and served as an assistant coach at Bloomsburg University from 2012-13.